-- How to file a claim
+- How to file a claim with SafetyWing

-- Why is it so cheap?
+- Why is the SafetyWing travel insurance so cheap?

 Recognized as the world’s first international travel medical insurance provider, SafetyWing offers travel insurance and medical insurance for on the road.
 Their coverage caters both to the needs of leisure travelers as those of the digital nomads, entrepreneurs, and others who work remotely from locations outside of their home countries, often for extended periods of time.

 SafetyWing customers have access to a worldwide network of hospitals, medical specialists, and physicians.
 The company's policies are administered by one of the largest insurance companies in the world, Tokio Marine.
 Underwriting of the policies is done by certain underwriters at Lloyds.